oseimichael127/alx-pre_course/README.md

-# first time
+# update time
-This is my first time using git and github
+I think this is my first and last time i think i can update from the web view